The story of our journey across Finland, Norway and Sweden on two wheels.

 KappNord is a reference to the journey, our heritage, our philosophy and the destination.

-We are camping along the way.
+We camped along the way.
 Scandinavian countries allow people to camp and roam anywhere as long as you don't make a nuisance of yourself.
 This is called Allemansrätten.

-Furthermore, there are also primitive shelters all across the outdoors, called Vindskydd in Sweden, Gapahuk in Norway and Laavu in Finland.
-Public datasets that contain the location of these shelters are available, and we have marked some of these along our planned route.
-In the absence of shelters, we also have tents.
+We used primitive shelters all across the outdoors, called Vindskydd in Sweden, Gapahuk in Norway and Laavu in Finland.
+We found these using public datasets and marked them along our route.
+In the absence of shelters, we also had tents.

 This was mostly asked by our mothers.
-We will live on whatever the town grocery store / fuel station has available.
+We lived on whatever the town grocery store / fuel station had available.

-One specific side-quest we have is to find the best garage station korv in the Nordics.
+One specific side-quest we had was to find the best garage station korv in the Nordics.
+The korv and coffee quest was a resounding success.

-We are keen to hone our skills in this regard.
-The only factor holding us back is the fact that we only have one rear tyre per bike that needs to last the whole trip.
-The latter part of our journey will probably see us employing this technique more often.
+We were keen to hone our skills in this regard.
+The only factor holding us back was the fact that we only had one rear tyre per bike that needed to last the whole trip.
+The latter part of our journey did see us employing this technique more often.

 Join our Telegram channel for live updates where we post short videos and other content.